SaitomoPM/public-site/docsGenerator/docs/src/gateways/ar-io-node/linux-setup.md

     ```
     sudo certbot certonly --manual --preferred-challenges dns --email <your-email-address> -d <your-domain>.com -d '*.<your-domain>.com'
     ```
     Follow the instructions to create the required TXT records for your domain in your chosen registrar.
 Use a [DNS checker](https://dnschecker.org/) to verify the propagation of each record.
+This can take some time.

     **IMPORTANT**: Wild card subdomain (*.\<your-domain>.com) cannot auto renew without obtaining an API key from your domain registrar.
 Not all registrars offer this.
 Certbot certificates expire every 90 days.
 Be sure to consult with your chosen registrar to see if they offer an API for this purpose, or run the above command again to renew your certificates.
 You will receive an email warning at the address you provided to remind you when it is time to renew.